City Connect

-City Connect is a brand name of alternate uniforms made by Nike, Inc. for Major League Baseball (MLB) teams.
-The jerseys feature different color schemes, fonts, and graphical elements compared with the teams' typical home and away uniforms.
-Fourteen of MLB's 30 teams have a City Connect uniform.
+City Connect is a brand name for a line of alternate uniforms made by Nike, Inc. for Major League Baseball (MLB) teams.
+The uniforms feature different color schemes, typefaces, and graphic elements compared with the teams' typical home and away uniforms.
+The uniforms are designed to reflect the cultural aspects of each team's home city.
+According to the agreement, teams may rotate in a new jersey after three years to debut a new look.